zeke/ms-build-2019-talk/README.md

+drop a hint about upcoming permissions improvements at satellite create an environment where different types of contributions are valued

+1. make the person know you see them
+2. give them feedback that is useful for your project and helps them understand why they should do something differently
+3. when they get the thing merged, when should they expect to see this live in the app

+being seen by a bot is not as meaningful as being seen a human

+managing burnout - managing a community can be exhausting. have cognizence of that fact and have a process around letting maintainers step down.

+semantic-release PR screenshot

+move your projects to orgs!

 add slide about all languages (use algolia site for graphics) algolia has a free open source plan team post: who's going to MS Build?